Row-finite equivalents exist only for row-countable graphs

-\begin{remark} {\rm Obviously a desingularization of a graph is always row-finite and has no sinks.
-In general, as noted in \cite{DT}, there might be different graphs $F$ that are desingularizations of $E$.
-In fact, different orderings of the edges of $s^{-1}(v_0)$ may give rise to nonisomorphic graphs via the desingularization process. } \end{remark}
+\begin{remark} {\rm In general, as noted in \cite{DT}, different orderings of the edges of a countable emitter $s^{-1}(v_0)$ in a graph $E$ may give rise to nonisomorphic graphs via the process of adding a tail at $v_0$. } \end{remark}